Financial-Times/ui-style-guide/index.md

 ###Promo slot
 in the top right-hand side of the header is a space for a marketing promo ad.
 This will usually be advertising FT products, new tools and services or a subscriptions prompt.
 This promo slot only appears on FT.com sites.
 External products or sites do not have to use this slot.

+<a class="jsbin-embed" href="http://jsbin.com/niyelo/6/edit?output">o-ft-header: branded demo</a><script src="http://static.jsbin.com/js/embed.js"></script>

 ###Branded header
-If you're creating a product or sub-brand of the FT you must put and icon for the brand on the left-hand side.
-The FT square must go as the last icon on the right-hand side.
+If you're creating a product or sub-brand of the FT please follow the below rules.

+* The icon/logo for the product goes on the left
+* The FT square must go as the last icon on the right-hand side.
+This also acts as a button taking users back to the FT.
+* A tagline can be inserted in the middle aligned left or right.
-The colour of the small narrow bar underneath the main header can be changed to your product or brand colour.
+* Use the small narrow bar underneath the main header apply your product or brand colour.

-<iframe height="300" width="100%" frameborder='0' scrolling='no' src='http://jsbin.com/goduy/2/quiet'></iframe>

-<a class="jsbin-embed" href="http://jsbin.com/goduy/2/embed?quiet">o-ft-header: branded demo</a><script src="http://static.jsbin.com/js/embed.js"></script>
+<a class="jsbin-embed" href="http://jsbin.com/niyelo/4/edit?output">o-ft-header: branded demo</a><script src="http://static.jsbin.com/js/embed.js"></script>

 ###Article Links
 Article links are an inversion of standard links so appear black and turn blue on hover.
 These style links appear on the FT home page and section pages.

 Below is an example of how they typically appear.

-<iframe height="300" width="100%" frameborder='0' scrolling='no' src='http://membership.ft.com/-ui-style-guide/article-link1.html'></iframe>
+<iframe width="100%" frameborder='0' scrolling='no' src='comps/article-link1.html'></iframe>